nguyenvukhang/math/src/content/posts/algorithm-design/definition-1.1-flow-network.md

 ---
-title: 'Definition 1.1'
+title: 'Definition 1.1 (Flow network)'
-open: true
 ---

 A _flow network_ is a direct graph $G=(V,E)$ with a single _source